Track Days / Club Racing · Workflow guide

 Temporary numbers (tape, magnetic plates) that change between sessions

-Why it's hard: Some track days reassign numbers for afternoon sessions.
-A car might be #23 in the morning and #47 in the afternoon.
-You need to know which session each photo is from.
+Why it's hard.
+Some track days reassign numbers for afternoon sessions.
+A car might be #23 in the morning and #47 in the afternoon, so you need to know which session each photo is from.

-How AI helps: RaceTagger reads the number visible in each photo — it doesn't care if the number changed.
-As long as you have the AM and PM session lists, you can match photos to the correct driver.
+How we handle it.
+RaceTagger reads the number visible in each photo — it doesn't care if the number changed during the day.
+As long as you keep the AM and PM session lists separate, you can match photos to the correct driver by session.

 hard